 The dependency of fuel consumption upon speed, wind, and water depth is essential for the route planning and optimization.
 Analytical models are rare and are not general enough to be used for all sorts of ships.
 Therefore, data is sampled at different running conditions, and gathered in tables.
 These tables serve as models for the optimization and route planning.
-The values shown in the following tables are examples from a ferry running between Hook van Holland and Harwich on the English Channel.
-The sampled values do vary from one ship to another, but they normally share the same characteristics.
 Values in-between points are estimated by a 1- or 2-dimensional linear interpolation.
+In this way the following three functions are defined: